Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Bi-linear operators

-Any loop diagram in an integrable QFT can be written as a function, $F(\lbrace p\rbrace, \lbrace m\rbrace,\mu,\epsilon)$, such that $\lbrace p\rbrace$ are the external momenta, $\lbrace m\rbrace$, the external and internal masses, $\mu$ the scale parameter in dimensional regularisation where the calculation is done in $d=4-2\epsilon$ dimensions.
-Let us then consider, for instance, the radiative corrections to the quark-gluon three point vertex.
-This vertex can be expressed fully in terms of two form factors in QCD, $F_{1,2}(q^2)$, defined by the irreducible three point function,
+Let us then consider the radiative corrections to the quark-gluon three-point vertex.
+In QCD, this vertex can be expressed fully in terms of two form factors, $F_1(q^2)$ and $F_2(q^2)$, defined by the irreducible three-point function,